-9.3.5.
-Detection of Candidate Junction Points Initiated by the Scale-Space Primal Sketch
+9.3.5 Detection of Candidate Junction Points Initiated by the Scale-Space Primal Sketch

 What has not really been considered in the treatment above is the problem of actually detecting candidate junction points.
 We used Moravec's interest point operator, which leads to thresholding problems if applied uniformly all over an image.
-In addition, there is one scale problem we have neglected, namely, that of the scale at which the interest points should be detected.
-As we discussed in Section 9.3.2, realistic corners are usually rounded, which means that small size operators will have problems in detecting those from the original image.
-Moreover, we faced problems when matching interest points to blobs, to a large extent because no scale information was included in the matching procedure.
+In addition, there

-Therefore, one would like to make use of the scale and region information already in the phase of detecting the interest points.
-In other words, we would like to detect the interest Figure 9.20.
-Illustration of the results of applying the classification procedure to a junction candidate near a corner of one of the dark blocks from the toy block image. (a) Maximum and minimum window sizes as set from the blob information. (b) Enlargement of the corner for a window size taken as representative of the classification. (c) Backprojections of the various regions in the final classification (together with the edges superimposed). (d) Grey-level histogram. (e) Directional histogram. (f) Peak-sharpened directional histogram.
-This junction was classified as a 3-junction since both the grey-level and the directional histograms contained three prominent peaks.
+Figure 9.21: Illustration of the results of applying the classification procedure to a junction candidate in the scattered laboratory scene. (a) The point under consideration is marked with a white pad (near the junction between the upper edge of the handle of the hammer and the left edge of the tape reel). (b) Enlargement of the corner for a representative window size. (c) Backprojections of the various regions in the final classification (together with the edges superimposed). (d) Grey-level histogram. (e) Directional histogram. (f) Peak-sharpened directional histogram.
+This junction was classified as a T-junction, since three peaks were found in the grey-level distribution and two peaks in the directional histogram.